Bumblebee202111/MinusOneMusic-public/README.md

 - Settings
   - About
   - Link of APK of latest NCM
-  - Add 底部导航自定义
-    - It can be found with some trick in the official app now.
-When it loses the official support, it will become a non-to-do.

 - Login
   - UI
 - Share
 - Network: More elegant
   - My own CookieJar implementation